soedinglab/MMseqs2/README.md

 # MMseqs2.0: ultra fast and sensitive search and clustering suite
 MMseqs2 (Many-against-Many searching) is a software suite to search and cluster huge sequence sets.
 MMseqs2 is open source GPL-licensed software implemented in C++ for Linux and Mac OS.
-The software is designed run on multiple cores and servers and exhibits very good scalability.
+The software is designed to run on multiple cores and servers and exhibits very good scalability.
 MMseqs2 reaches the same sensitivity as BLAST magnitude faster and which can also perform profile searches like PSI-BLAST but also ~270x faster.

 MMseqs2 has not just improved in sensitivity and speed it also improved usability through several helper tools.
 The utilities comprise tools for format conversion, multiple sequence alignment, sequence profile calculation, 6-frame translation for ORF extraction, set operations on sequence sets, regex-based filters, and statistics tools to analyse results.